The Complexity of Defining and Separating Fixpoint Formulae in Modal Logic: Preliminaries

 \subsection{Bisimulations}

 We define bisimulations and bisimilarity for trees, assuming for convenience that bisimulations only link points at the same depth.
+This is without loss of generality, since for bisimilar trees there is always a bisimulation that relates only points at the same depth.
 Let $\M,\M'$ be trees and $Z\subseteq M\times M'$ a relation between $M$ and $M'$ that relates only points of the same depth.
 Then, $Z$ is a \emph{bisimulation between $\M$ and $\M'$} if it links the roots $\point_I Z\point_I'$, and for every $wZw'$ the following conditions are satisfied: \begin{description}

 \item[$(\baseCond)$] $\val(w) = \val'(w')$,

 \item[$(\forthCond)$] for every $v\in M$ with $w\to v$ there is a $v'\in M'$ with $w'\to v'$ and $vZv'$, and

 \item[$(\backCond)$] for every $v'\in M'$ with $w'\to v'$ there is a $v\in M$ with $w\to v$ and $vZv'$.